How do you uncover unmet needs in the market?

 How to Conduct Customer Discovery Interviews

-The first thing you need to understand is that interviews are not discussions.
+When it comes to customer discovery, the first thing you need to understand is that interviews are not discussions.

 You can’t evaluate the success of customer interviews the way you evaluate the success of discussions.